 Humans are hardwired at a DNA level to need interaction, but society doesn’t always provide us with enough opportunities to fulfil this very human need.
 Feelings of loneliness and isolation are increasing in Ireland, and throughout the rest of the modern world.

-Prolonged feelings of isolation and loneliness can cause sadness and distress about being by yourself.
-These feelings may trigger depression and a plethora of other symptoms including:
+Prolonged feelings of isolation and loneliness can cause sadness and distress about being alone.
+These feelings may trigger depression as well as a plethora of other symptoms including:

 - Aches, pains and headaches